percona/mongo_terraform_ansible/terraform/docker/README.md

 ## Quick guide

-1. Review and edit the configuration file if needed
+1. Review and edit the configuration file if needed.
+By default a 2-shard cluster is deployed, where each shard is 3 node Replica Set.

     ```
     vi variables.tf